DOGamedev5/Recompose_World-of-Art/README.md

 # RECOMPOSE: World Of Art
-### a metroidvania runner inspired in pizza tower and hollow knight
+recompose its a game inspired in pizza tower and hollow knight, a frenetic metroidvania game

-## player
+## Story
-you are Lodrofo, one of the Guards of the ARTRISTAL
+you are Lodrofo, one of the Guards of the ARTRISTAL, but someone stole it, and because of that the art world will fall apart, the one ho stole the ARTRISAL have create several portals